 - Volunteer at a non-profit every month

-What are S.M.A.R.T Goals?
+What Are S.M.A.R.T Goals?

-S.M.A.R.T.
-Goals are goals written to conform to the following criteria: Specific, Measurable, Achievable (or Attainable), Realistic (or Relevant), and Time-bound.
+S.M.A.R.T. goals are goals written to conform to the following criteria: Specific, Measurable, Achievable (or Attainable), Realistic (or Relevant), and Time-bound.
 The S.M.A.R.T. process was originally a management concept that was presented as a SMART way to write management goals and objectives.
 It was written in the following manner:

-- Specific – target a specific area for improvement.
+- Specific: Target a specific area for improvement.

-- Measurable – quantify or at least suggest an indicator of progress.
+- Measurable: Quantify or suggest an indicator of progress for measurable goals.

-- Realistic – state what results can realistically be achieved, given available resources.
+- Realistic: State what results can realistically be achieved, given available resources.

-- Time-related – specify when the result(s) can be achieved.
+- Time-related: Specify the target date or general time frame when the result(s) can be achieved.

-20 Examples of Personal SMART Goals
+20 Personal SMART Goals Examples

-1. Walk 30 minutes a day, 5 days a week
+1. Walk 30 Minutes a Day, 5 Days a Week

 You can achieve this goal by brisk walking for 30 minutes a day on Mondays – Fridays.
 You may further break it down to 15 minutes each for morning and evening.

-3. Speak up to increase visibility
+3. Speak up to Increase Visibility

 Are you one of those that hide in the crowd and barely talk in meetings?
-Setting a goal to increase your visibility is something worth considering.
+Setting a personal goal to increase your visibility is something worth considering.
 Plan ahead before each meeting to consider the agenda and prepare to make thoughtful and meaningful contributions.

-4. Improve presentation/public speaking Skills
+4. Improve Presentation / Public Speaking Skills

-5. Improve your Emotional Intelligence
+5. Improve Your Emotional Intelligence